Who am I and why am I sharing this stuff?

 5 fast facts about me…

-2. I make yummy raw vegan chocolates and truffles.
+2. I make seriously good raw vegan chocolates and truffles.

-3. An artic fox once took me for a walk.
+3. An cheeky arctic fox once took me for a walk – and tried to steal my backpack.
 Seriously.

 5. One of my favourite ways to travel is to house sit.
-Over the past few years I’ve completed 77 house sits across the world and looked after 163 cats, two fish – and one dog.
-I really love house sitting – it’s a great way to get to know new places and meet lovely people (and cats).
+Since 2014 I’ve completed 77 house sits across the world and looked after 163 cats, two fish – and one dog.
+I really love house sitting – it’s a great way to get to know new places and meet fascinating new people (and cats).